Nerkan78/GuidedDiffusionRepaired/README.md

 # guided-diffusion

+This repository is not an original official implementation of the work, but a refactored codebase.
+Performed within the FSE coursework at Skoltech.

 This is the codebase for [Diffusion Models Beat GANS on Image Synthesis](http://arxiv.org/abs/2105.05233).

 This repository is based on [openai/improved-diffusion](https://github.com/openai/improved-diffusion), with modifications for classifier conditioning and architecture improvements.